finsberg/pulse/docs/kinematics.md

 For time-dependent problems it is common to make  the time-dependence explicitly by writing $\mathbf{x} = \varphi(\mathbf{X}, t)$.
 In the following we will only focus on the mapping between two configurations and therefore no time-dependence is needed.
-The \emph{deformation gradient} is a rank-2 tensor, defined as the partial derivative of $\varphi$  with respect to the material coordinates:
+The *deformation gradient* is a rank-2 tensor, defined as the partial derivative of $\varphi$  with respect to the material coordinates: